newtonproject/NEPs/NEPS/NEP-26.md

 ### Simple Summary

 Enable the outstanding Ethereum Foundation _Constantinople_, _St.
-Petersburg_ and _Istanbul_ network protocol upgrades on the NewChain network in a hard-fork code-named _La Palma_ to enable maximum compatibility across these networks.
+Petersburg_ and _Istanbul_ network protocol upgrades on the NewChain network in a hard-fork code-named _Boom_ to enable maximum compatibility across these networks.

 ### Abstract

 Add support for a subset of protocol-impacting changes introduced in the Ethereum Foundation (ETH) network via the _Constantinople_, _St.
 Petersburg_ and _Istanbul_ hardforks.
-The proposed changes for NewChain's _La Palma_ upgrade include:
+The proposed changes for NewChain's _Boom_ upgrade include:

 - Bitwise shifting instructions in EVM
 - Skinny CREATE2